markmastop/waedo-hockey-manager-mobile-app/README.md

-# Waedo Hockey Manager Mobile App
+# GoHockey Companion Mobile App

 This project is an Expo React Native application used for managing hockey teams and matches.
 It uses Supabase for authentication and data storage.